 But how do we hook them between the stories and the amazing stats?
-We can use a simple and underrated business writing trick – or, in more erudite company, a literary device – called foreshadowing.
+We can use a simple and underrated business writing trick—or, in a more erudite company, a literary device—called foreshadowing.

 It’s like a written hint or clue about what is coming up next.
 It’s a promise that there is more excitement to come.
 In fact, great headlines make use of foreshadowing: they make a promise and heighten FOMO (fear of missing out).
 Foreshadowing adds tension to your book.
 Done well – and I will show you how to do it well – foreshadowing is another way of keeping your reader turning the pages of your book, and getting the benefit of all your wisdom.

-- Don’t use hints that no-one notices.
+- Don’t use hints that no one notices.
 In fiction, foreshadowing can be subtle, or veiled.
-People behaving strangely around a particular object in a story, for example.
+People behave strangely around a particular object in a story, for example.
 This is beautifully executed In Jane Harper’s new novel, The Lost Man.
 In your business book, it’s better to be direct.
 We want your reader to be excited about what is coming up, not to have to work harder to notice your foreshadowing.

 - Don’t overdo it.
 Foreshadowing is like chocolate; great in moderation.
 If you keep promising stuff is coming, your reader will get annoyed, not excited.

 And now for the juicy stuff: how and when to use foreshadowing.